locnnil/workshop/docs/explanation/sdks/parts.rst

 these can be libraries, binaries, or configuration files.

 A part defines a number of preset attributes and life cycle stages in YAML;
-|project_markup| executes these definitions stage by stage
+|ws_markup| executes these definitions stage by stage
 and iteratively resolves any dependencies between parts.
 Eventually, this results in a uniform SDK, ready for publishing and installation;